Rednecker

 "Rednecker" (stylized in all caps) is the debut single by American country music singer Hardy.
 It was released on March 4, 2019 as the lead single from his 2018 debut EP This Ole Boy.

 Background

 In an interview with The Boot, Hardy explained the song's origin.

 Jordan Schmidt and Andy [Albert] and I were sitting off in a corner, and we were laughing about something.
 One of the guys said, "I'm rednecker than you".
 We were just going on and on about something stupid and kept saying that.

 There's a thing with songwriters, where, if somebody says something either profound or very unique, and they say it loud enough to hear -- if you're in a room with a bunch of songwriters, you'll always catch another person looking around to see if anybody heard it.
 It's a really funny thing.
 So anyway, we kinda laughed, and then we all got real serious for a second, and we were like, "Oh s--t, we need to go write that, right now".

+Critical reception

+Kyle's Korner panned the song, rating it a 2/10 and being heavily critical of the song's generic production and Hardy's vocals as well as its cliched lyrics, criticizing the song's attempts at humor for "not [having] enough hyperbole in the writing to stick the landing."
+The review also criticized the song as "the dumbest declaration of countriness I’ve ever heard, sung by the most insufferable narrator who completely fails at making the track sarcastic, fun, or worth listening to."